 All assessments which contribute to IST must be supported by evidence.
 IST and A aims to inform tutors, students, subject teachers and parents on progress that has/is being made, therefore all assessments of attainment should adhere to the criteria stated.
 The attainment standard/grade should be one of present attainment not a prediction of future potential.
 This includes the formulation of Predicted grades which need to be based on current attainment or agreed targets (whichever is higher for the purposes of UCAS applications in the 6th Form).
 Predicted grades must be evidentially based in KS4 using formal assessment methods.
-At KS 4 and 5 the principle underlying grade awards being that;' if the student continues working at this level the award/grade will be .........
+At KS 4 and 5 the principle underlying grade awards being that;' if the student continues working at this level the award/grade will be'

-Departments must adhere to Departmental assessment policies and ensure that there is cross moderation of work in order to ensure consistency both in standards/grades awarded and interpretation of criteria.
-This includes Moderation using blind marking protocols with external partners such as the Avilla Trust.
-This is completed at KS3 to quality assure the standards for Age related Expectation (ARE) Online moderation practice should be completed in advance of internal departmental moderation of NEA and Controlled Assessments.
-Awarding Bodies require this in compliance as part of the submission process.
+Departments must adhere to departmental assessment policies and ensure that there is cross moderation of work in order to ensure consistency both in standards/grades awarded and interpretation of criteria.
+This includes Moderation using school external partners such as the Avilla Trust.
+Online moderation practice should be completed in advance of internal departmental moderation of Controlled Assessments

-Subject teachers should use classwork, homework, portfolios, and test information, oral work and moderated pieces of work a basis of the evidence contributing to any standard/grade awarded to students.
+Subject teachers should use classwork, homework, portfolios, and test information, oral work and moderated pieces of work a basis of the evidence contributing to any level/grade awarded to students.
 This will be agreed in a series of standardised assessments in use across the department.
 One of each half term needs to be an extended piece of writing at KS3 and KS4